Cross-Namespace Association Traversal

 - Implemented CIM Schema version 2.17.1 compatibility.
 For more information, see CIM Schema Compatibility.

 The interop namespace provides a common location for a client application to discover all of the profiles that are supported on a computer.
 Profiles can be used to manage various aspects of an operating system, storage array, or database.

 All interop classes and objects must be defined in the root\interop namespace.

-The CIM classes described in the following table support cross-namespace association traversal.
+The CIM classes described in the following list support cross-namespace association traversal.